Alignment Tutorial using iHMP Data

 final_plots(aligned)

-#> Warning: Removed 7481 rows containing non-finite values
+#> Warning: Removed 2222 rows containing missing values or values outside the scale range

 ggsave(